 - Collecting a sample from a patient.

-- Sending the collected sample to an approved laboratory for testing.
+- Testing the sample, often requiring sending the collected sample to an approved laboratory for testing.

-- Collection of a sample typically involves swabbing the patients nose and throat.
+- Collection of a sample typically involves swabbing the patient’s mouth, nose, and/or sinus.

-- Sample collection is the primary focus for the healthcare facilities, as none of them have the ability to test onsite.
-All healthcare providers in the region have to send samples to offsite labs for COVID-19 testing.
+- Sample collection is the primary focus for the healthcare facilities.
+Many providers in the region must send samples to offsite labs for COVID-19 testing.

-- Some commercial laboratories now have testing capability, however, there are still several challenges that limit the availability of testing, including the lack of supplies needed for sample collection before it can be sent to the lab for testing.
+- Commercial laboratories now have testing capability; however, there are still challenges that limit the speed of returning results to patients.

 - The Prince William Health District is NOT offering COVID-19 testing, as they are not a primary health care service.
 Their role is to investigate and monitor county residents who are confirmed via lab testing and to conduct “contact investigations” to identify additional people who came in close contact with individuals to help stop the spread of the disease.